 Quickly find answers to all your questions in the frequently asked questions section below.
 Can't you figure it out?
 Feel free to contact us.

 A team that is 100% committed to making your Swiss dream come true!
 We are looking for the perfect match between your needs and those of employers.
 From answering your first questions to taking care of practical matters, we're here to give you the best possible start in beautiful Switzerland.
+See how it works.

 We have extensive experience working as a physio in Switzerland!
 Ben has been running his own practice since 2023, while Tijmen combined his passion for sports with work at a Swiss Olympic Center until the end of 2024.
 So Ben still works as a physio, while Tijmen is now focusing full-time on takeoff.
+Read more about our story.

 Actually, never!
 Once you're in Switzerland, you'll be part of our takeoff community.
 We remain your single point of contact for all your questions - whether you've just arrived or have lived here for years.
 Because together, we will make your Swiss adventure a success.
+Discover here what our community has to offer you.

 No!
 For you as a physiotherapist, our services are completely free of charge.
 Your new employer pays 100% for our service.
 This will not be deducted from your salary either, don't worry..
 Thanks to our extensive network in Europe and our specific knowledge of the Swiss system, practices, rehabilitation centers and hospitals are happy to work with us.